martexcoin/electrum-martexcoin-server/README.md

     described by Alan Reiner (see the 'ultimate blockchain compression' thread in the Bitcointalk forum)

-  * The server requires martexcoind, leveldb and plyvel
+  * The server requires martexcoind v2.5.4.2 or above, leveldb and plyvel

   * The server code is open source.
 Anyone can run a server, removing single points of failure concerns.

-  * The server knows which set of MarteXcoin addresses belong to the same wallet, which might raise concerns about anonymity.
-However, it should be possible to write clients capable of using several servers.

 Installation
 ------------